-Dear Colleague and Center Constituent,
+Dear colleague and Center constituent,

-I am pleased to share with you the 2021 guidelines for The Pew Center for Arts & Heritage's Pew Fellowships program.
-In 2020, the Center awarded more than \$10.5 million to Philadelphia area organizations and individual practitioners, encompassing 29 Project grants, and 12 Pew Fellowships for individual artists.
+I am pleased to share with you the 2022 guidelines for The Pew Center for Arts & Heritage's Pew Fellowships program.

+In our previous two grant cycles, the Center awarded more than \$20.7 million to Philadelphia area organizations through 30 recovery grants in 2021, 29 arts and heritage project grants in 2020, and 24 fellowships for individual artists.

-If you peruse our website's list of grants and grantees, you will discover a remarkably broad and diverse range of extraordinary artists and cultural practitioners, as well as exceptional programs, events, and experiences that reflect the breadth and vibrancy of our region's cultural ecology.
+If you peruse our website's list of grants and grantees, you will discover a remarkably broad and diverse range of extraordinary artists and cultural practitioners, as well as programs, events, and experiences that reflect the breadth, diversity, and vitality of our region's cultural ecology.
+We are gratified to be able to support such an exceptional spectrum of work, and we look forward to continuing to carry out The Pew Charitable Trusts' strategic goal of fostering a vibrant civic life by bringing high-quality, and richly rewarding experiences to our region's many publics.

 The Center's Fellowships program, which awards grants annually to regional artists working in all disciplines, is among the most highly regarded of its kind in the country.
-At \$75,000 for each Fellow, these unrestricted grants afford our region's most talented artists valuable time and substantial resources to focus on artistic exploration and professional development.
-To date, 374 artists have been named Pew Fellows in the Arts.
+At \$75,000 for each Fellow, these unrestricted grants afford our region's most talented practitioners valuable time and substantial resources to focus on artistic exploration and professional development.
+To date, 386 artists have been named Pew Fellows in the Arts.

-Due to travel and safety restrictions imposed by the COVID-19 pandemic, we are pausing our Fellows-in-Residence program for this year, and in 2021 the Center will be awarding its 12 fellowships to artists living in the five-county region.
-Our residency program will resume when the coronavirus restrictions are lifted.
+Due to travel and safety restrictions imposed by the COVID-19 pandemic, we are pausing our Fellows-in-Residence program for this year, and in 2022 the Center will be awarding its 12 fellowships to artists living in the five-county region.

 Support for individual artists is a foundational commitment for the Center.
-We look forward to this year's awards and to welcoming a new group of Fellows in 2021.
+We look forward to this year's awards and to welcoming a new group of Fellows in 2022.